 Update February 3, 2020:

-The final BNSF engine that had been submerged in the Kootenai River has been carefully removed thanks to a great effort by a large team of divers, engineers, and mechanics.
+The final BNSF engine that had been submerged in the Kootenai River has finally been removed thanks to a massive effort by a large team of divers, engineers, and mechanics.

-Using large airbags attached to the engine by a team of divers and aided by heavy equipment, the massive locomotive was floated across the river and disassembled.
+Using large airbags attached to the engine by a team of divers and aided by heavy equipment, the submerged locomotive was floated across the river and disassembled.

 The team, composed of the Idaho Department of Environmental Quality, the Environmental Protection Agency, local authorities, and on site contractors, worked to ensure that the engine was removed and tried to reconstruct the damaged environment.
 After the removal, divers scoured the bottom of the river to clean up underwater debris from the site.